 Enjiins (Little Enji) Looking for a quiet place to study or complete course work?
 Stop by Enjiins, our dedicated study hall.
 Located in the Indigenous Studies department (room G1090) Enjiins is equipped with computers, large round tables for group work and is just down the hall from faculty and staff offices.

 SACRED FIRE ARBOUR Outside the Enji Maawnjiding Student Centre is our “Wiigwaasgamig” (Birch Bark House) Sacred Fire Arbour.
-You will see the fire burning during several events throughout the year such as during our annual pow-wow, seasonal gatherings, traditional teachings, sweat lodges and other ceremonies.
+You will see the fire burning during several events throughout the year such as during our annual pow-wow, seasonal gatherings, traditional teachings and other ceremonies.

 INDIGENOUS STUDENTS’ UNION The Indigenous Student Union (ISU) works with the Indigenous Studies Department and the Sault College Students’ Union (SCSU) to enhance student life on campus by promoting awareness of Indigenous/Metis/Inuit peoples and enhancing a healthy holistic lifestyle The ISU’s primary focus is to develop strong partnerships with other groups within Sault College and our communities.
 A great opportunity to help grow as community leaders, build teamwork skills and engage with fellow students.